State Self-Esteem Scale (SSES) Test

 26/35

-Performance Self-Esteem (PS)
+Performance Self-Esteem (PSE)

 Measures current confidence in one’s ability to act effectively and handle tasks, including cognitive demands.